ankit2grover/CarND-Behavioral-Cloning-P3/writeup_report.md

 Randomly shuffled the data set and put 20% of the data into a validation set.

+Before augumentation I had 12058 number of data samples consist of centre, left and right camera images.
+Then I shuffled the data and divided 80% of training and 20% of validation data

+Then I changed the brightness and flipped the centre images to feed more data so that my model should be able to perform well on any brightness well and flipping the images helped in generalizing my model well.

-After augumentation, I had 12856 number of data samples.
+After augumentation, I had 559,419 number of data samples.
 I then preprocessed this data by using keras Cropping2D and lambda layers.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as validation accuracy doesn't change much after that.